Riley and his team were amazing!

 - Anthony J.

-5 out of 5 star Facebook Review
+5 out of 5 stars Facebook Review

 Being accused of a crime is a life-altering experience.
 Jobs can be lost, families can be challenged and freedom can be threatened.
 This time is one of the most vulnerable and chaotic in any person’s life.
-Our job as felony lawyers is to navigate that chaos and get a favorable outcome for our clients.
+Our job as a felony lawyer is to navigate that chaos and get a favorable outcome for our clients.

 We work with our clients to understand the criminal offenses they are being charged with and build a strategy to help them get a favorable outcome on their day in court.
 For over 30 years, we have helped individuals accused of everything from misdemeanors to federal crimes navigate their next step.

 Our commitment to Melbourne, Florida and Brevard County has allowed our law firm to have a rich reputation in the community.
 This dedication to our clients and our town has given us the opportunity to be a leading law firm in criminal defense.